3x1t1um/Dobble_Generator/README.md

 * [Requirements](#requirements)

 ## Mathematics
-The mathematical property of the generator is :
+The main mathematical property of the generator is :

 ```
 (n * n+1) / 2 = number of total symbols on all the cards